UNICORE-EU/unicore-docs/source/admin-docs/registry/index.rst

 Prerequisites
 ~~~~~~~~~~~~~

-To run the Registry, you need the OpenJDK or Oracle Java (headless is enough), in version 11 or later.
+To run the Registry, you need a Java runtime (headless is enough), in version 11 or later.

 UNICORE servers have been most extensively tested on Linux systems, but run on MacOS/X as well.